guoweijia0579/camunda-modeler/docs/element-templates/README.md

 When creating custom element templates the modeler will give you detailed validation error messages.

-Templates will be loaded on application load and reload.
-To reload the application with updated templates, open the developer tools `F12` and press `CtrlOrCmd+R`.
-This will clear all unsaved diagrams **!**
+Templates will be automatically updated on every tab or sheet change.
+**!**

 ## Supported BPMN Types